-We draw attention to Note No. 31 to the standalone financials statements where it is mentioned that company has received share application money from holding Company in F.Y.
-2019-20, which could not be allotted due to lack of permission from the NHAI for equity infusion from Indian Subsidiary of the Chinese partner.
+- 1. We draw attention to Note No. 30 to the standalone financials statements where it is mentioned that, the company has received share application money from holding Company in F.Y.
+2019-20, which could not be allotted due to lack of permission from the NHAI for equity infusion from Indian Subsidiary of the Chinese partner. - 2.
+We draw attention to Note No. 30 to the standalone financials statements where it is mentioned that, the exceptional items includes profit of Rs 2,502.27 lakhs (previous year: Nil) on account of Harmonious Substitution of the Hybrid Annuity Project of the Company.
+The exceptional items also includes loss of Rs.
+1581.06 lakhs (previous year: Nil) on account of written-off of capital work in progress.